Skip to content

 Module 6: Economic Model and Sustainability

 How do you fund civic infrastructure without compromising it?
-Revenue models, cost structures, and the strategic constraints that make the business work.
+Revenue models, cost structures, and the strategic constraints that shape the economics of open civic coordination.

 Prerequisites: Modules 1-5.
 You should understand the full system architecture, trust model, and jurisdiction design.